 Purpose: With the tremendous emphasis on scientific discoveries and technological advancements in today's society, scientists and scientifically oriented persons are in great demand in business, government, industry, and the professions.
 The Associate of Arts and Sciences degree program in Science is designed for persons who are interested in transferring into a science or pre-professional baccalaureate program.
-See page 101 for electives.
+See page 98 for electives.

-General Education ( Courses (Required) Course Credits
+General Education C Course Credits

-ENG 111 College Composition I 3
+ENG 111 1 College Composition I

 ENG 112 or 115 College Composition II or Technical Writing 3

 ENG 241 or 242 Survey of American Literature or

 ENG 243 or 244 Survey of English Literature or

 ENG 251 or 252 Survey of World Literature 3

 HIS 111-112 History of World Civilization I-II or

 HIS 121-122 United States History I-II 6

 BIO 101-102 General Biology I-II 8

-CHM 111-112 College Chemistry I-II 8
+CHM 111-112 8

-MTH 163-164 Precalculus I-II 6
+MTH 163-164 6

-MTH 273-274 Calculus I-II 8
+MTH 273-274 8

 CST 110 Introduction to Speech Communication 3

 SDV 100 College Success Skills 1

 Health or Physical Education Elective 2-3

 Humanities Élective 3

 IT Elective 3

 Social Science Electives 6

-00 0 (
+Total Minimum Credi ts Required 63-64